-Fitness and wellbeing expert Nicola Addison says, “The warm up prepares the brain and body for what is to come during the workout.
-Slowly increasing the heart rate and in turn blood flow with help mobilise the joints and lengthen the muscles.
+Fitness and wellbeing expert Nicola Addison says: 'The warm-up prepares the brain and body for what is to come during the workout.
+Slowly increasing the heart rate and in turn blood flow will help mobilise the joints and lengthen the muscles.

-When you start your gym warm up you should notice an increase the heart rate.
+When you start your gym warm-up you should notice an increase the heart rate.
 Your joints will become looser, which is beneficial because it increases blood flow to the muscles.
-Also, your circulation should start to improve.
-All these elements combined should ready your body for any activity to come.
-Also, stretches before exercise can be great for improving flexibility and for improving general joint movement.
-According to the NHS feeling stretched before an exercise such as running can really help the joints move through their full range of movement more easily.
+Your circulation should also start to improve.
+All these elements should ready your body for any activity to come.
+Additionally, stretching before exercise can be great for improving flexibility and joint movement.
+According to the NHS feeling stretched before an exercise such as running can really help the joints move through their full range of movement more easily.1

 Don't forget the cool down

-Nicola says, “Cooling down and completing some dynamic stretches will aid recovery by returning the muscles to their normal length, will help any muscles soreness, will help reduce levels of lactic acid in the blood and will generally help your body along with its repairing and recovery process.”
+Nicola says: 'Cooling down and completing some dynamic stretches will aid recovery by returning the muscles to their normal length, help any muscles soreness, reduce levels of lactic acid in the blood and generally support your body along with its repairing and recovery process.'

-- 10 knee hugs - raise one knee at a time and hug it into your chest, alternate legs, 5 on each side.
+- 10 knee hugs: raise one knee at a time and hug it into your chest; alternate legs, five on each side.

-- 10 heel kicks – bring one heel to the buttocks, then alternate, 10 each side.
+- 10 heel kicks: bring one heel to the buttocks; alternate, 10 each side.